consevempthe/Plunder_Chess_Game/design/TasksAndStories.md

 | :--- | :--- |
 | Notes | - Once game is started, all logic should be done on the Client side until saving/updating game status. |
 | Acceptance Criteria | - Starting a game opens the game client and the game begin
-| Tasks | #33 Add button to dashboard to start game <br> [34.][34]
-Create Game table in database  <br> #35 Add backend logic to create a new game <br> #36 Add basic window for a game once its been created
+| Tasks | [33.][33]
+Add button to dashboard to start game <br /> [34.][34]
+Create Game table in database  <br /> [35.][35]
+Add backend logic to create a new game <br /> [36.][36]
+Add basic window for a game once its been created

 ### **2. As a user, I need to register to the system or login**

 | | |
 | :--- | :--- |
-| Notes |  - User can register with a unique username and password <br> - username should allow special characters
+| Notes |  - User can register with a unique username and password <br /> - username should allow special characters
-| Acceptance Criteria | - test with a unique username <br> -  test with a duplicate username
+| Acceptance Criteria | - test with a unique username <br /> -  test with a duplicate username
 | Tasks | 21.
-Create a server side database for users <br> 20.
-Create user table <br> 14.
-Implement register button <br> 12.
-Add input boxes to register page <br> 10.
-Handle message for add user on server <br> 11.
-Handle messages for login on server <br> 9.
-Create login message <br> 2.
-Create register page <br> 3.
-Implement submission of user/password <br>4.
+Create a server side database for users <br /> 20.
+Create user table <br /> 14.
+Implement register button <br /> 12.
+Add input boxes to register page <br /> 10.
+Handle message for add user on server <br /> 11.
+Handle messages for login on server <br /> 9.
+Create login message <br /> 2.
+Create register page <br /> 3.
+Implement submission of user/password <br />4.
 Implement username and password input boxes

 ### **3. As a user, I can invite others to a match**

 | | |
 | :--- | :---
-|Notes | - A user should be able to invite another user <br> - The invited player should receive a message to accept the invite <br> - The original user should receive a message if it was declined <br> - whoever created the game starts the match (white player)
+|Notes | - A user should be able to invite another user <br /> - The invited player should receive a message to accept the invite <br /> - The original user should receive a message if it was declined <br /> - whoever created the game starts the match (white player)
-| Acceptance Criteria | - Invite dialog opens for invited player <br> -  If declined the user should receive a message <br> - Game should start when the user accepts
+| Acceptance Criteria | - Invite dialog opens for invited player <br /> -  If declined the user should receive a message <br /> - Game should start when the user accepts
 | Tasks | 37.
-Add message for invites <br> 38.
-Add button to game UI to open the invite <br> 39. server can send and receive messages <br> 40.
-UI for invite notification <br> 41. invite message is sent to server
+Add message for invites <br /> 38.
+Add button to game UI to open the invite <br /> 39. server can send and receive messages <br /> 40.
+UI for invite notification <br /> 41. invite message is sent to server

 ### **4. As a user, I can leave the game and resume when I want**

 | | |
 | :--- | :---
-| Notes | - game state is kept server side so either player can do a move and quit for the other player to come back to. <br> - Players receive a turn notification for when its their turn
+| Notes | - game state is kept server side so either player can do a move and quit for the other player to come back to. <br /> - Players receive a turn notification for when its their turn
-| Acceptance Criteria | - Game state is kept on server after exiting <br> - Resumed games should start from the last game state. <br> - Users should be able to play asynchronously
+| Acceptance Criteria | - Game state is kept on server after exiting <br /> - Resumed games should start from the last game state. <br /> - Users should be able to play asynchronously
 | Tasks | 42.
-Exit button UI <br> 43. implement exit button <br> 44.
-Server saves the game state <br> 45.
-Resume game UI <br> 46.
-Implement Resume game <br> 73.
-Create UI for turn notification <br> 74.
+Exit button UI <br /> 43. implement exit button <br /> 44.
+Server saves the game state <br /> 45.
+Resume game UI <br /> 46.
+Implement Resume game <br /> 73.
+Create UI for turn notification <br /> 74.
 Server sends the notification when a player has finished there turn

 ### **5. As a user, I can play plunder chess**

 | | |
 | :--- | :---
-| Notes | - A user should receive dialog when they plunder a piece, and should receive dialog to use that plundered move <br> - The game should tell you what legal moves you can make
+| Notes | - A user should receive dialog when they plunder a piece, and should receive dialog to use that plundered move <br /> - The game should tell you what legal moves you can make
-| Acceptance Criteria | - Pieces only move according to the rules for that piece <br> - Illegal move for a piece shouldn't change the state of the game <br> - Pieces can only be moved on the users turn
+| Acceptance Criteria | - Pieces only move according to the rules for that piece <br /> - Illegal move for a piece shouldn't change the state of the game <br /> - Pieces can only be moved on the users turn
 | Tasks | 48.
-UI for game board <br> 49.
-UI for pieces <br> 50.
-Implement game states - like turn order, pieces on board, time elapsed <br> 51.
-Server implementation of saving game state <br> 52. game logic for pieces <br> 53.
-Game logic for valid movement <br> 68.
-Implement Plundering <br> 76.
+UI for game board <br /> 49.
+UI for pieces <br /> 50.
+Implement game states - like turn order, pieces on board, time elapsed <br /> 51.
+Server implementation of saving game state <br /> 52. game logic for pieces <br /> 53.
+Game logic for valid movement <br /> 68.
+Implement Plundering <br /> 76.
 UI dialog for stealing a piece and using a stolen move

 ### **6. As a user, I can delete my account**

 | | |
 |:---|:---
 | Notes | - Client should confirm that a user is about to delete account and what that means
-| Acceptance Criteria | - Deleting an account deletes user information from server <br> - Username and password for a deleted account are invalid for logging in
+| Acceptance Criteria | - Deleting an account deletes user information from server <br /> - Username and password for a deleted account are invalid for logging in
 | Tasks | 63.
-Delete account UI in user setting <br> 64.
-Implement delete account <br> 65.
+Delete account UI in user setting <br /> 64.
+Implement delete account <br /> 65.
 Send user back to game client register screen

 ---